Last updated: June 20, 2026

 If you are denied, delayed, or ignored

 Ask for the reason in writing.
-A denial may be caused by missing proof, a missed interview, wrong household information, or an income calculation you can correct.
-Keep the envelope, notice date, screenshots, and names of people you spoke with.
+A denial may be caused by missing proof, a missed interview, wrong household information, a mailing problem, or an income calculation you can correct.
+Keep the notice, envelope, portal screenshots, confirmation numbers, and names of people you spoke with.

 | Problem | Next step | Reality check |